1995 Riojan regional election

-The 1995 Riojan regional election was held on Sunday, 28 May 1995, to elect the 4th General Deputation of the autonomous community of La Rioja.
+The 1995 Riojan regional election was held on 28 May 1995 to elect the 4th General Deputation of the autonomous community of La Rioja.
 All 33 seats in the General Deputation were up for election.
 It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 For the first time, the People's Party (PP) emerged as the largest party in the General Deputation with an absolute majority of seats and almost 49% of the share, an increase of about eight percentage points from 1991.
 In contrast, the vote for the ruling Spanish Socialist Workers' Party (PSOE) fell to its lowest level up until that time, losing four of its previously 16 seats and remaining with 12.
 United Left (IU) benefited from the Socialist defeat and entered the General Deputation for the first time with 2 seats, whereas the Riojan Party (PR)—which had formed the regional government together with the PSOE since 1990—obtained its best result since 1983.
 Turnout, at 76.2%, was the highest to date for a regional election in La Rioja.

 As a result of the election, PP leader Pedro Sanz became the new regional President, succeeding Socialist José Ignacio Pérez Sáenz.